Tagging (stamp)

 Tagging of postage stamps means that the stamps are printed on luminescent paper or with luminescent ink to facilitate automated mail processing.
 Both fluorescence and phosphorescence are used.
-The same stamp may have been printed with and without these luminescent features, the two varieties are referred to as tagged and untagged, respectively.
+The same stamp may have been printed with and without these luminescent features.
+The two varieties are referred to as tagged and untagged, respectively.

 Technology

 Letters and postcards fed into an automated mail processing plant are illuminated with ultraviolet light.
 The reaction of the luminescent features of the stamps on this illumination is used to position the mail items such that the stamps can be cancelled, and that the significant parts of the address such as postcodes may be read and the mail be sorted accordingly.

 The luminescent features of the stamps are generally invisible or barely visible to the human eye in normal illumination.
-They can, however, be identified under ultraviolet light similar to the way it is done in the postal machinery.
+However, they can be identified under ultraviolet light similar to how it is done in the postal machinery.
 In general, fluorescent features can be identified with UV light of a longer wavelength than needed for phosphorescent features (see below).

-The luminescent substance ("taggant") can be printed over the whole surface of the stamp, the main design, the margins only, single bands or bars or other patterns, or can be added the paper itself.
+The luminescent substance ("taggant") can be printed over the whole surface of the stamp, the main design, the margins only, single bands or bars or other patterns, or can be added to the paper itself.

-The tagging pattern can also be varied to enable sorting of mail according to the service class.
+The tagging pattern can also be varied to enable the sorting of mail according to the service class.

 Methods and detection

 Fluorescence

 Upon absorption of light, fluorescent materials emit light upon of a longer wavelength (lower energy) than the absorbed radiation, but cease to do so once immediately, when the illumination is stopped.
 The tagging of stamps uses substances that absorb ultraviolet light of wavelengths between 300 nm and 450 nm ("Black light", UVA, long-wave UV) and emit light in the visible spectrum.
 Under UV illumination they usually glow a greenish or yellowish colour.

-It must not be confused with the "whitening" of paper which is achieved by adding optical brighteners that usually re-emit light in the blue region of the spectrum, making the paper appear whiter by compensating a perceived deficit in reflected colours of these wavelengths.
+It must not be confused with the "whitening" of paper.
+It is achieved by adding optical brighteners that usually re-emit light in the blue region of the spectrum, making the paper appear whiter by compensating a perceived deficit in reflected colours of these wavelengths.